esl/code-beam-stockholm/_talks/Self-Healing-Software-Using-Autonomous-LLM-Agents.md

 * Understanding the Integration of Elixir with GPT-4: Gain insights into how Elixir's robust features are enhanced with GPT-4's AI capabilities for innovative coding solutions.

-Exploring Self-Healing Techniques: Discover how the system autonomously identifies and corrects errors in real-time, enhancing code reliability.

-Hot Code Reloading in Practice: Understand the practical application and benefits of hot code reloading for immediate updates and fixes in live environments.
+* Hot Code Reloading in Practice: Understand the practical application and benefits of hot code reloading for immediate updates and fixes in live environments.

-The Future of Software Development: Get a glimpse into the future of software development, where AI and programming languages like Elixir converge for smarter coding solutions.
+* The Future of Software Development: Get a glimpse into the future of software development, where AI and programming languages like Elixir converge for smarter coding solutions.

-Practical Demonstrations and Use Cases: Witness practical demonstrations of the system's capabilities.
+* Practical Demonstrations and Use Cases: Witness practical demonstrations of the system's capabilities.

 **TARGET AUDIENCE:**

 * Software Developers and Engineers
-AI and Machine Learning Enthusiasts
+* AI and Machine Learning Enthusiasts
-Technology Innovators and Researchers
+* Technology Innovators and Researchers
-Open Source Contributors and Enthusiasts
+* Open Source Contributors and Enthusiasts